What is SCSEP?

 SCSEP participants gain work experience in a variety of community service activities at non-profit and public agencies, including schools, hospitals, day-care centers, and senior centers.
 Participants work an average of 20 hours a week and are paid the highest of the federal, state or local minimum wage.
 This training serves as a bridge to civic engagement and skills enhancement; and leads to unsubsidized employment opportunities for participants.

-The Center’s SCSEP program is funded by a $46.3 million grant from the U.S. Department of Labor.
-This funding provides 90% of the support for SCSEP with the Center matching 10% or $5 million.
+The Center’s SCSEP is funded by a $46.8 million grant from the U.S. Department of Labor.
+This funding provides 90% of the support for SCSEP, with the Center and its SCSEP network providing the remaining 10% through nonfederal match of $4.7 million.
+The Senior Community Service Employment Program is an equal opportunity program.
+Auxiliary aids and services are available upon request to individuals with disabilities.

 SCSEP’s Triple Win